Nathan Benderson Park: Everyday use

 The park's 3.4 miles of parallel paved and shell trails are popular with runners, walkers, joggers, bicyclists, rollerblades, and more.
-The park is known for its fishing, both on and off the water, and is ideal for recreational kayaking, canoeing, sailing, remote-control sailboats, and other non-gas-powered vessels.
+The park is known for its fishing, both on and off the water, and is ideal for recreational kayaking, canoeing, sailing, remote-controlled sailboats, and other non-gas-powered vessels.
 Many community events, fairs, and festivals use the park's 28-acre Regatta Island, as well as the trails for running and walking events.